gradha/gradha.github.io/src/articles/39-package-managers-the-lazy-alternative-to-git-submodules.rst

          main()

 OK, so what have we done here?
-The first step is to modify the ``.gitmodules`` file and change the http URL with a local path.
+The first step is to modify the ``.gitmodules`` file and replace the http URL with a local path.
 The ``git submodule sync`` takes the contents of ``.gitmodules`` and does whatever sorcery is needed to make the repository point to that local path instead of the internet.
 Next, as any programmer would do, we enter the submodule, check that it points to our